-For proper charging of lead-acid batteries it's preferred that you start with a constant-current until the battery reaches a specific voltage, indicating a full charge, and then revert to a constant-voltage trickle charge mode at a lower voltage to avoid over-charge while still maintaining the battery charge.
+For proper charging of lead-acid batteries it's preferred that you start with a constant-current until the battery reaches a specific voltage, indicating it is near a full charge (≈90%), and then revert to a constant-voltage trickle charge mode at a lower voltage to avoid over-charge while topping off and then maintaining the battery charge.

 Below is a variation on the familiar LM317 charger circuit to do that for small lead-acid batteries (up to about 1.2A charge current or 12Ah rating).

 The LM317 initially operates in a constant-current mode until the maximum charge voltage is reached, as determined by the U2 pot setting.

 A TL431 reference (U1) is used as a precision comparator to detect this voltage, at which point it turns on and latches by turning on Q1 and Q2.

 Q2 then converts the LM317 into a constant voltage charger, with voltage determined by U4's setting.

 Upon power-up the circuit starts with Q1 and Q1 off.